 Prevent Infection With Proper Contact Lens Care

-Follow your eye care provider's instructions to wear, clean and store your contacts.
-These are some things to keep in mind:
+Follow your eye care provider's instructions to wear, clean and store your contact lenses.
+These are some contact lens care tips to keep in mind:

 - Wash your hands with soap and water and dry them with a lint-free towel before handling your contacts.